The Science Behind Yellow Pit Stains

 Nothing ruins a good outfit like a pair of yellow pit stains.
 Anyone who has worn a white shirt has likely encountered the heartbreak of what we at Curie like to call "golden pits".

-The first step to stopping those pesky yellow sweat stains is to know thy enemy.
+The first step to stopping those pesky yellow sweat stains is to know the enemy.

-Contrary to popular belief, it’s not your sweat itself that causes yellow stains.
-It's a chemical reaction that happens between your sweat and aluminum in antiperspirants.
-So, if our previous blog posts about the harmful effects of aluminum on your body haven't sold you on natural deodorant, here's yet another reason.
-Do it for the clothes, ladies!
+Contrary to popular belief, it’s not your sweat itself that causes the yellow stains.
+It's a chemical reaction that happens between your sweat and aluminum in antiperspirants 🤯.
+So, if haven't hopped on the clean deodorant train yet, here's yet another reason.
+Do it for your clothes!

 Why does the combination of sweat and aluminum stain your clothes, you ask?